 For those families who have never ventured into the world of teaching their kids from home, homeschooling (quite understandably) seems like an unrealistic, disruptive and (not to mention) scary thought.

 Introducing The Benefits Of Homeschooling

 For some?
 The Benefits of Homeschooling Are Coming To Light.

-Many students who are continuing their education from home are actually preferring this new fangled way of learning.
+Many students who are continuing their education from home are finding that they actually prefer this new fangled way of learning.

-But I wanted to write this post about the benefits of homeschooling to help those that feel as though they are drowning in a sea of empty toilet rolls.
+This post, highlighting the benefits of homeschooling, is to help those that feel as though they are drowning in a sea of empty toilet rolls.